 In hand-welted (HW) shoes, the upper, insole and welt are stitched together by hand via one seam.
 Is it a time and skill-intensive process - the Goodyear-welted (GYW) process is far more economical and efficient as part of mass production lines, and is thus ever more widespread compared to HW, particularly since the end results of the two methods are effectively visually indistinguishable.

 As for the confusion with saying "handmade" - it doesn't mean that no machine is used at all in production.
 Stitching found on uppers, for example, will almost always use a sewing machine except for exhibition shoes or extremely specific bespoke.
 It's faster and the end results tend to be more consistent than hand-stitching.
-That's without getting into the notion that a lot of the times machines are still hand operated...
+That's without getting into the notion that a lot of the time machines are still hand-operated...